RoshanSuganthan/obsidian/UPI/DRC/Complaint/complaint.excalidraw.md

 create a dispute case and close the complaint  ^9SvO5jVp

 txn check
-kogito will siggest 102 ^Ru1NjsJF
+kogito will siggest 102???? bank request/suggestion ^Ru1NjsJF

 create a new dispute case ^AqHCcQ4K